diodechain/diode-docs/content/docs/Troubleshooting/get-support.md

 weight: 301
 draft: false
 ---
-We want to help you integrate secure communications into your life!
+We want to help you integrate secure communications into your work, community, and life!

 Please get in touch: